mravanelli/pytorch_MLP_for_ASR/README.md

 #### 1. Run the Kaldi s5 baseline of TIMIT.
 This step is necessary to  derive features and labels later used to train the MLP.
 In particular:
 - go to *$KALDI_ROOT/egs/timit/s5*.
 - run the script *run.sh*.
 Make sure everything works fine.
-Please, also run the Karel’s DNN baseline using  “$KALDI_ROOT/egs/timit/s5/local/nnet/run_dnn.sh”.
+Please, also run the Karel’s DNN baseline using  *local/nnet/run_dnn.sh*.
-- Compute the alignments for test and dev data with the following commands:
+- Compute the alignments for test and dev data with the following commands.

-If you wanna use tri3 alignments, type:
+If you wanna use *tri3* alignments, type:
 ```
 steps/align_fmllr.sh --nj 4 data/dev data/lang exp/tri3 exp/tri3_ali_dev

 steps/align_fmllr.sh --nj 4 data/test data/lang exp/tri3 exp/tri3_ali_test
 ```

-If you wanna use dnn alignments (as suggested), type:
+If you wanna use *dnn* alignments (as suggested), type:
 ```
 steps/nnet/align.sh --nj 4 data-fmllr-tri3/dev data/lang exp/dnn4_pretrain-dbn_dnn exp/dnn4_pretrain-dbn_dnn_ali_dev